dcgza3326VictoriaRamos/mon/README.md

 Fixed critical bug in main module - v6.9.7
 Added new feature for better user experience - build 984 Added detailed comments for clarity - update 11
+Added new feature for better user experience - update 28